-Financial markets are subject to periods of volatility, depressed valuations, decreased liquidity and heightened uncertainty such as what was experienced in or around 2008.
+There has been increased volatility, depressed valuations, decreased liquidity and heightened uncertainty in the financial markets during the past several years, including what was experienced in 2020.
 These conditions may continue, recur, worsen or spread.
 The U.S. government and the Federal Reserve, as well as certain foreign governments are an inevitable part of investing in capital markets and central banks, have taken steps to support financial markets, including by keeping interest rates at historically low levels.
 This and other government intervention may not work as intended, particularly if the efforts are perceived by investors as being unlikely to achieve the desired results.
-The U.S. government and the Federal Reserve have recently reduced market support activities.
+The U.S. government and the Federal Reserve may reduce market support activities.
 Such reduction, including interest rate increases, could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
 Policy and legislative changes in the United States and in other countries may also continue to contribute to decreased liquidity and increased volatility in the financial markets.
 The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time.